Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Sumer and Akkad

-The most ancient city (IV millennium BC) of Mesopotamia - Uruk (reconstruction of the 2nd - 3rd millennium BC)
+The oldest city (IV millennium BC) Mesopotamia - Uruk (reconstruction II - III millennium BC)

-• The Sumerians and Akkadians are two ancient peoples who created the unique historical and cultural appearance of Mesopotamia in the 4th-3rd millennia BC. e.
+• The Sumerians and Akkadians are two ancient peoples who created a unique historical and cultural image of Mesopotamia IV-III millennia BC. e.
 There is no exact information about the origin of the Sumerians.
-It is only known that they appeared in Southern Mesopotamia no later than the 4th millennium BC. e.
-Having laid a network of canals from the Euphrates River, they irrigated the barren lands and built on them the cities of Ur, Uruk, Nippur, Lagash, etc. Each Sumerian city was a separate state with its own ruler and army.
+It is only known that they appeared in southern Mesopotamia no later than the 4th millennium BC. e.
+Having laid a network of canals from the Euphrates River, they irrigated the barren lands and built the cities of Ur, Uruk, Nippur, Lagash, etc. on them.
+Each Sumerian city was a separate state with its own ruler and army.

 • Different cities believed in different gods.
-They built multi-stage towers - ziggurats (“home of the gods”), with a temple on top.
-The first ziggurat was built at Ur.
+They built multi-stage towers - ziggurats ("home of the gods"), with a temple on top.
+The first ziggurat was built in Ur.

 • The gods were the patrons of cities.
 In one city, it was the god of the Sun - Shamash, in another - the god of the Moon Sin.
 They revered the god Ea - after all, he nourishes the fields with moisture, gives people bread and life.
-People turned to the goddess of fertility and love Ishtar with requests for rich grain harvests and the birth of children.
+To the goddess of fertility and love, Ishtar, people turned to requests for rich harvests of grain and the birth of children.

-• Scientist-priests studied mathematics.
-They considered the number 60 sacred.
-Under the influence of the Ancient inhabitants of Mesopotamia, we divide the hour into 60 minutes, and the circle into 360 degrees.
+• Scientists-priests were engaged in mathematics.
+The number 60 they considered sacred.
+Under the influence of the ancient inhabitants of Mesopotamia, we divide an hour into 60 minutes, and a circle into 360 degrees.
 The Sumerians also revered the number 12.
 They especially revered the number 7.
-They designated 7 with the same sign as the entire Universe.
-This number expressed the six main directions (up, down, forward, backward, left and right) and also the place from which this countdown comes.
-The Sumerians, Babylonians and Assyrians had seven steps in their temples, these temples were illuminated by seven-branched candlesticks, they knew seven metals, etc.
+They denoted 7 with the same sign as the entire universe.
+This number expressed six main directions (up, down, forward, backward, left and right), and even the place from which this countdown comes.
+The Sumerians, Babylonians and Assyrians had seven steps in their temples, these temples were illuminated by seven-candlesticks, they knew seven metals, and so on.

 • The Sumerians also created a unique form of writing - cuneiform.

-• Wedge-shaped signs were pressed with sharp sticks onto damp clay tablets, which were then dried or fired over a fire.
+• Wedge-shaped signs were pressed out with sharp sticks on wet clay tablets, which were then dried or burned on fire.

-• The writing of Sumer captured laws, knowledge, religious beliefs and myths.
+• Sumerian writing captured laws, knowledge, religious ideas and myths.

 Epic of Gilgamesh

-returns to the walls of his city of Uruk (the flower of immortality is stolen from him by a snake), sees its walls and understands that his immortality is a majestic and beautiful city that he will leave to his descendants.
+returns to the walls of his city Uruk (the flower of immortality steals a snake from him), sees its walls and understands that his immortality is a majestic and beautiful city that he will leave to his descendants.

 Sumer and Akkad

-• Around 2370 BC.
-King Sargon I, ruler of Akkad, a city in northern Mesopotamia, conquered the Sumerian kingdom and created an empire that lasted 200 years.
-Later, the Sumerian and Akkadian kingdoms became part of the Babylonian Empire of Hammurabi.
+• Around 2370 B.C.
+King Sargon I, the ruler of Akkad, a city in northern Mesopotamia, conquered the Sumerian kingdom and created an empire that lasted 200 years. later the Sumerian and Akkadian kingdoms became part of Hammurabi's Babylonian empire.

 • There was little fuel, and the bricks were not fired, but dried in the sun.
-Unfired brick crumbles easily, so the defensive city wall had to be made so thick that a cart could drive across the top.
+Unfired brick crumbles easily, so the defensive city wall had to be made so thick that a wagon could pass over the top.
 Due to the swampy terrain, buildings were erected on artificial platforms - embankments.
 From the middle of the 3rd millennium BC, the Sumerians were the first to use arches and vaults in construction.

 White Temple in Uruk